sutoiku/puffin/RATIONALE.md

 - Lower integration costs

 ## Designed for embedability
 The vast majority of SQL engines primarily targeted at public cloud deployment are designed for standalone deployment.
-Instead, PuffinDB takes advantage of its true [serverless architecture](docs/Architecture.md) and its packaging as a [Terraform](https://www.terraform.io/) template to make itself fully embedable within third-party systems and applications.
+Instead, PuffinDB takes advantage of its true [serverless architecture](docs/Architecture.md) and its packaging as a self-provisioned and self-managed [Terraform](https://www.terraform.io/) template to make itself fully embedable within third-party systems and applications.

 ## Optimized for machine-generated queries
 Coming soon...